 2007 Wyoming Session Laws, Chapter 103 (original Senate File 45) established a dental education contract program, informally referred to as WYDENT.
 Pursuant to that legislation, the University entered into agreements with Creighton University and the University of Nebraska Medical Center under which the State of Wyoming through UW would pay the cost of attendance for up to five dental students at each institution.
-The program is patterned after the WWAMI (Washington, Wyoming, Alaska, Montana, and Idaho) Medical Education Program.
-The Wyoming residency eligibility requirements for WYDENT are the same as WWAMI.
+The contract is patterned after the WWAMI (Washington, Wyoming, Alaska, Montana, and Idaho) Medical Education Program.
+The Wyoming residency eligibility requirements for WYDENT are the same as for WWAMI.
 A WYDENT graduate can repay the payments Wyoming makes to the dental school on the student's behalf by practicing in Wyoming.
-The three year service repayment begins one year after graduation or completion of post-graduate training.
+The three-year service repayment begins one year after graduation or completion of post-graduate training.

-Due to FY 16 statewide budget cuts, only 3 new students are potentially admitted to each school annually, starting in the 2017-18 academic year.
+Due to FY 16 and FY 20 statewide budget cuts, only 3 new students are potentially admitted to each school annually, starting in the 2017-18 academic year.
+With increasing tuition, further cuts to numbers will be necessary.
 In the 2019-2020 year the University of Nebraska and Creighton University matriculated a total of 3 WYDENT students (this is partially due to students accepting WICHE PSEP for personal reasons rather than WYDENT).
-For the academic year 2018-2019, a total of 9 WYDENT students are enrolled at the Creighton University School of Dentistry, and 12 at the University of Nebraska's College of Dentistry.
+For the academic year 2018-2019, a total of 8 WYDENT students are enrolled at the Creighton University School of Dentistry, and 11 at the University of Nebraska's College of Dentistry.